-MindManager is a great program but it has its shortcomings; this the second in an occasional series of articles on how to overcome some of these.
+MindManager is a great program but it has its shortcomings; this is the second in an occasional series of articles on how to overcome some of these.
 Many of these posts are based on solutions I’ve suggested in response to questions on the Mindjet community forum.
 In part 1 I described how to select topics by level, while in this post I’m looking at how to set up and use “secret” markers.

 MindManager has a wealth of features including a comprehensive set of icons, flags and markers which can be added to topics.
 It also provides a facility to hide these icons altogether while still making them available as filterable objects.

 This is handy if you want to reduce visual clutter in a map, for example when you want to print it.
 However, it is an all-or-nothing feature which can’t be applied just to selected icons; they are either all visible or invisible (the same limitation also applies to text tags).
 This means that there is no opportunity to set up specific individual markers, or groups of markers, which can be hidden while others remain on show.